pyscript/docs/docs/user-guide/dom.md

 standard HTML DOM query selectors to [locate DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Locating_DOM_elements_using_selectors) as other native `JavaScript` methods like
 `querySelector` or `querySelectorAll`.

-Following, we'll look into each one of these aspects a bit more in detail.
+In the following sections, we'll look into each one of these concepts.

 ### Element

-`pydom` `Element` is simply just an abstraction of a tranditional `Element` in a web page.
+`pydom` `Element` is an abstraction of a traditional `Element` in a web page.
 Every `Element` always maps to an underlying `JavaScript` `Element` in a web page.
-These 2 elements are always in sync and any change of state in one is reflect into the other.
+These 2 elements are always in sync and any change of state in one is reflected in the other.

 #### Creating a new element

-New elements can be created by using the `pydom.create` method and passing the type of element being crated.
+New elements can be created by using the `pydom.create` method and passing the type of element being created.
 Here's an example of what it looks like:

 (To execute and explore the following code, click on the "load" button.
 The result will be conveniently displayed in the box on the below of the code example)